a-d.s

 The fear of losing data is a thing of the past.

-Cloud is awesome.
+The cloud is awesome.

-And homemade cloud?
+And a homemade cloud?
 The best.